Geosesarma hagen: Morphology

-Reproduction and Life Cycle
+Reproduction and life cycle

-G. hagen can live up to 2 years, but they average about 1.5 years.
+Geosesarma hagen can live up to 2 years, but they average about 1.5 years.
 They undergo molting in order to grow and recover lost legs and limbs within a few months of losing them.
 They can go through several molts during their lifetime.

-The Red Devil Vampire crabs are sexually dimorphic and males have a narrow and slimmer plate while females have a broad plate on their belly and they might also be carrying around some fertilized eggs.
+Geosesarma hagen is sexually dimorphic and males have a narrow and slimmer plate while females have a broad plate on their belly and they might also be carrying around some fertilized eggs.
 Another difference between male and female crabs is in their claws: males have larger and brighter claws while females have smaller claws.

 Mating occurs when the female is ready to mate and it lasts for several minutes.
 The females release their eggs in freshwater and each female can carry about 12-24 eggs.
 Incubation lasts around 30–50 days and the larval stage is completely absent.
-The hatched crab develops directly and they lack coloration when they are young (they are dark brown).
+The hatched crab develops directly and they lack coloration when they are young (they become dark brown and then eventually develop bright adult coloration).

 Behavior

-Red Devil Crabs are nocturnal and spend most of their life hidden from the light in order to avoid predation.
+Geosesarma hagen are nocturnal and spend most of their life hidden from the light in order to avoid predation.
 At night, they become active hunters and scavengers.
-They are very social crabs and get along with other members of their species.
-Like with many crabs, G. hagen shows higher social and behavioral complexity than most invertebrates.
+They will engage in fights over territory, especially males.
+They should be housed with plenty of space, even individually, unless breeding is desired.
+Like many crabs, G. hagen shows higher social and behavioral complexity than most invertebrates.
 They are however often aggressive with crabs of other species, including other Geosesarma species.

 They often create their shelters by digging up small amounts of dirt near bodies of water.
 Though they are not generally thought of as true burrowers, they spend most of their time hidden in these dens.

 Ecology

-The Red Devils are omnivores (though they show a preference for carnivorous prey), and their diet ranges from small detritus and dead plants to fruit flies, woodlice and other bugs.
+Geosesarma hagen are omnivores (though they show a preference for animal prey), and their diet ranges from small detritus and dead plants to fruit flies, woodlice and other bugs.